 We hope you find these tips helpful.
-At FIGO, we care about your pets almost as much as you do.
+At Figo, we care about your pets almost as much as you do.
 That’s why we offer a broad array of pet health insurance options—one to fit every budget!
-Have questions?
-Contact us today!

 Cecily Kellogg is a pet lover who definitely has crazy cat lady leanings.
 Her pets are all shelter rescues, including the dog, who is scared of the cats.
 She spent eight years working as a Veterinary Technician before becoming a writer.
 Today she writes all over the web, including here at Figo.